Outgoing Sponsorships, Advertising and Endorsement

 Use of Name, Logo and Symbols

-The university’s names and symbols, including logo, may only be used by VCU-sponsored entities or in advertising of any kind or cost with permission of the vice president for the Division of University Relations or that individual’s designee and in compliance with the VCU Brand Standards Guide and University Trademarks and Licensing policy.
+The university’s names and symbols, including logo, may only be used by VCU-sponsored entities or in advertising of any kind or cost with permission of the vice president for the Division of University Relations or that individual’s designee and in compliance with VCU Brand Standards and University Trademarks and Licensing policy.